 Prepping the ideal is something as old as time: be prepared for anything.
 Expect the unexpected.
 That’s what you are taught in the Military.
 True prepping doesn’t focus on one type of epic event but rather on surviving anything that might happen –TEOTWAWKI.
 Having supplies and basic survival skills make the difference when it comes to life-or-death situations.

 To our Country’s Pioneers Prepping was Called Daily Life

 America wasn’t always covered in highways and convenience stores.
 Food wasn’t prepackaged, and water didn’t flow from a tap.
 Because modern times are safe and relatively predictable, the buzzword of prepping suggests that anyone acting otherwise must have a screw loose.
 One could easily see that prepping is not a modern affliction if you took a moment to look at the past.

 Earthquakes don’t make appointments, and tornadoes won’t wait for a grocery run.
 Utility lines can be cut during construction, and a delayed delivery could keep store shelves empty.
-The most basic of preparations can make the difference in a disaster, turning just another victim into survivor.
+The most basic preparations can make the difference in a disaster, turning just another victim into a survivor.

 The prepping buzzword distorts the truth but will never stop the ideal.
 Being prepared for anything is part of humanity’s history, and no amount of name-calling can take that away.
 Fortune favors the prepared, so start right now to take control of the unexpected.

 You can start your prepping journey with the resources from what to stock, how to store it as well as a plethora of tips and how-tos.
 Join in the conversation at Survivalist Forum, ask questions and meet new friends of like minds.
 Then become a supporter as we have.
 You’ll be glad you did when it is TEOTWAWKI…